Basics:

 Friendly features

 You plug in the type of job you’re looking for and the location, just like you do on competing job board Glassdoor.
 However, here, if you want to work from home, it’s easy to plug “remote” in the location box.
-And, unless you’re in an industry that requires attendance like retail or food service, the site is likely to have dozens of pertinent opportunities.
+And, unless you’re in an industry that requires attendance (like retail or food service), the site is likely to have dozens of pertinent opportunities.

 You’ll see snapshots of the various jobs that came up in your search.
 Conveniently, these snapshots not only describe the job, location and salary (if it’s included), it tells you when that job was posted.
 This can save you endless frustration by allowing you to skip over stale listings.

 When you find a job listing you’re interested in, you click on it to get more information.
-From there, you can also apply directly with the employer.
+From there, you can apply directly with the employer.

 Employer ratings